43 multi_map

 multi_map(K, V)::in, multi_map(K, V)::out) is det.

-% Update (add) the value corresponding to a given key.
+% Replace the list of values corresponding to the given key.

 % Fails if the key does not already exist.